tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 ret R16
 ```

+Virtual registers start with R and are defined either with an arrow or by a
+block parameter.

 Because it takes a moment to untangle the unfamiliar syntax and draw the
 control-flow graph by hand, I've also provided the same code in graphical form.
 Block names (and block parameters) are shaded with grey.